finbourne/lusid-sdk-csharp/sdk/docs/WorkspaceApi.md

 <a id="createworkspace"></a>
 # **CreateWorkspace**
-> Workspace CreateWorkspace (string visibility, WorkspaceCreationRequest? workspaceCreationRequest = null)
+> Workspace CreateWorkspace (string visibility, WorkspaceCreationRequest workspaceCreationRequest, bool? includeItemAccess = null)

 [EXPERIMENTAL] CreateWorkspace: Create a new workspace.